abdelrahman-elkady/se-tutorial/lab-4.md

 ### What is npm

-The nodeJS eco-system has an abundance of packages that make carrying this forward easier and they are all stored on [npm][npm].
+The nodeJS eco-system has an abundance of packages that make carrying work forward easier and they are all stored on [npm][npm].

-npm allows developers to share code across projects we bundle this code in modules that we call packages.
+npm allows developers to share code across projects.
+We bundle this code in modules that we call packages.

 To learn more about npm see their [getting started guide][npm]. most notably there's a short npm install [locally][npm-install] and [globally][npm-install-g], more on install syntax [here][npm-install-more].

 ### Package.json

-All package related information about our app is note din package.json
+All package related information about our app is noted in package.json

 Since the package philosophy is based on making every package as small and reusable as possible, npm packages often have other packages __dependencies__.